-The Conners rating system collects answers from parents, teachers, and adolescent patients themselves in order to create a comprehensive inventory of a child’s behaviors.
-The multiple choice questions range from, “How often does your child have trouble going to sleep at night?” to, “How hard is it to focus on a homework assignment?”
+These forms ask questions that help screen for emotional, behavioral, and academic disorders.
+Together they help create a comprehensive inventory of a child’s behaviors.
+The multiple-choice questions range from “How often does your child have trouble going to sleep at night?” to “How hard is it to focus on a homework assignment?”

-Often, the test will be distributed routinely to schools, pediatric offices, and treatment centers to screen for ADHD.
-Not only does this help to diagnose children who otherwise may have been overlooked, but it also offers a point of comparison for those who do suffer from ADHD.
+These forms are often distributed to schools, pediatric offices, and treatment centers to screen for ADHD.
+Conners CBRS forms help to diagnose children who otherwise may have been overlooked.
+They also help children who have ADHD understand the severity of their disorder.

 - measure hyperactivity in children and adolescents

-- provide a perspective on a child’s behavior from those who interact closely with the child on a regular basis
+- provide a perspective on a child’s behavior from people who interact closely with the child on a regular basis

-- offer standardized clinical information to support any conclusions, diagnoses, and treatment decisions made by your doctor
+- offer standardized clinical information to support any decisions made by your doctor

 How the Test Is Used